Shlw/Collision/Collision/Readme.md

 ## Changelog and Note

+* lzh @ 2016.12.08.01.31
+  1. I'm sorry to ignore some changes before I start working and I have already merged those additional commentaries in now.

 * lzh @ 2016.12.08.00.52
   1. Modify classes and merge changes.
   2. Create a naive demo using the new classes.